 "Jumping" GPS Data

 While the device is indoors, the GPS accuracy will decrease and in addition, if no GPS signal can be located, the device will revert to cellular triangulation to locate itself.
 This method of location is less accurate than GPS, resulting in an inaccurate position report.
-However as soon GPS becomes available again, the accuracy will return to normal.
-Simply activate LIVE Tracking to be sent the most recent accurate position report.
+However as soon as GPS becomes available again, the accuracy will return to normal.
+Simply activate LIVE Tracking to be sent the most recent position report.